Italy has a world-class health system. The coronavirus has pushed it to the breaking point.

 "It seems relaxed because everyone is staying inside and people are cooking and looking at old photos and doing work at home," said Francesco Longo, director of the Centre for Research on Health and Social Care Management at Bocconi University in Milan.
 "But in the hospitals, it's like a war."

-At his hospital, D’Antiga said almost half of the 1,000 beds are dedicated to treating patients with COVID-19, the disease caused by the coronavirus.
-Most other operations at the hospital have either scaled back significantly or ground to a halt.
+D'Antiga said that at his hospital, almost half of the 1,000 beds are dedicated to treating patients with COVID-19, the disease caused by the coronavirus.
+Most other operations at the hospital have scaled back significantly or ground to a halt.

 "In the gastroenterology ward, internal medicine and other wards, they have to send away patients and only admit those with COVID-19 — even in the neurology ward," D'Antiga said.
 "We have 20 to 30 patients coming in every day requiring admission, but we've run out of beds.
 It's a really difficult situation."

-What makes the situation even worse is that some of those beds are being used to treat medical personnel themselves.
+What makes the situation even worse is that some of the beds are being used to treat medical personnel themselves.

-Though the majority of those who have tested positive for the coronavirus so far have experienced mild symptoms, the most serious cases can result in respiratory failure.
-Nearly 13,000 of Italy’s total coronavirus patients are currently hospitalized with symptoms, and of those, more than 2,000 are under intensive medical care, straining hospitals’ resources.
+Although the majority of those who have tested positive so far have experienced mild symptoms, the most serious cases can result in respiratory failure.
+Nearly 13,000 of Italy's coronavirus patients are hospitalized with symptoms, and of those, more than 2,000 are under intensive medical care, straining hospitals' resources.

-D’Antiga said 80 out of the 100 beds in his hospital’s ICU are occupied by coronavirus patients hooked up to ventilators to breathe, but hospitals are rapidly running out of beds and the equipment needed to keep patients alive.
+D'Antiga said 80 of the 100 beds in his hospital's intensive care unit are occupied by coronavirus patients hooked up to ventilators, but hospitals are rapidly running out of beds and the equipment needed to keep patients alive.

-These limited resources are forcing doctors to make excruciating decisions about who to treat — and who may be beyond help.
+The limited resources are forcing doctors to make excruciating decisions about whom to treat — and who may be beyond help.

-Though cases vary, doctors typically take into account the patient’s age and condition, which is standard practice even without being in the midst of a pandemic, according to D’Antiga.
-So far, he said doctors are mostly heeding the same criteria when they do have to make tough choices.
+Although cases vary, doctors typically take into account a patient's age and condition, which is standard practice even without being in the midst of a pandemic, according to D'Antiga.
+So far, he said, doctors are mostly heeding the same criteria when they do have to make tough choices.

 "Outside of an epidemic, if a 90-year-old person comes in with severe pneumonia, we likely wouldn't admit the patient into intensive care and intubate them," D'Antiga said.
 "We do have to select, unfortunately, but at the moment, at least we don't have to select among those who would have been treated in normal times."